 For industry sponsored clinical studies, generally the sponsor initiates the CTA.
 If you receive such a document, it should be uploaded into Central Study Registration, along with the protocol and consent form.
 These documents will automatically be uploaded in the Click system.
-The CTA will then be assiged to a Clinical Contracts Administrator, Elizabeth Parsons or Conor Flynn.
+The CTA will then be assiged to a Clinical Contracts Administrator.
 They can answer any questions you may have about a CTA for clinical studies.

 For industry sponsored clinical studies, any CTA you receive should be uploaded into Central Study Registration, along with the protocol and consent form.
 The CTA will be uploaded from Central Study Registration to Click under the 'Agreements' tab.
 The contract administrators and the sponsor are the primary negotiators however we inform the investigator and staff during the process and involve them as needed.

 The clinical contract administrator sends the final document to the investigator for review and, if approved, signature.
 The administrator then gets the appropriate institutional signature(s) and, once fully executed, will return a copy to the investigator for his/her files.